rrobinson3703/Project-3/README.md

 DESCRIPTION:  Our mission is to establish the current density of Microbrewery in targeted states by count and location in efforts to identify new growth and/or entrepreneurial opportunities.

-DATA: Brewery data from Kaggle
+DATA: DATA: Use of Microbrewery data from Kagggle with over 7000 data sets.

 QUESTIONS:  Where are the locations?
 Which of the selected states has the most?
 Where are the opportunities?